 Our thoughts are simply what we are; a shifting chaos of identity, gratification, fears and habit.
 What we think is fixed and solid changes every second we’re alive, usually in ways we’re completely unaware of.

 If the self is really nothing tangible but just a construction of thought then to stop or even just change our habitual thinking is a kind of death.
 No wonder awareness is resisted as it destroys the self like sunlight destroys bacteria.
 Our evasion from present moment awareness is nothing but the desire to continue uninterrupted.
-It’s the resistance to change.
+It’s also the resistance to change – the self holds on to stasis literally for dear life.